Ahead-of-Time AST Analysis

 For example:

-class BasicCounterAnalyzer < GraphQL::Analysis::AST::Analyzer
+class BasicCounterAnalyzer < GraphQL::Analysis::Analyzer

 def initialize(query_or_multiplex)